citp/privacy-policy-historical/w/wh/wha/whatiexpect.in.md

-> *The following text is extracted and transformed from the whatiexpect.in privacy policy that was archived on 2011-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110315210206id_/http%3A//whatiexpect.in/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the whatiexpect.in privacy policy that was archived on 2011-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111231112405id_/http%3A//whatiexpect.in/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy | Whatiexpect.in

 **Whatiexpect.in - Privacy Policy**

-Last Revised on: September 10, 2009
+Last Revised on: July 29, 2011

 **About whatiexpect.in**